The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: Sample Selection

 \subsubsection{Possible sample contamination}

-Given the properties of the adopted \hst\ data sets, some contamination of the final high-$z$ sample is to be expected.
+Some contamination of our photo-$z$ sample is to be expected.
 The primary culprits as discussed in Section \ref{subsubsec:prior} are bright, low redshift galaxies at $z\sim2-4$ that contribute significantly to NIR colors through large levels of dust or strong emission lines.
 Our simulations of NIR dropout galaxies suggests such contamination in $z\sim8-9$ samples is moderate (9-19\%), however the contamination in $z\sim10$ dropouts becomes much more significant at 44\%.
-This is especially relevant since we identify 13 $z\simeq10-12$ sources (4 high-confidence and 9 flagged based on visual inspection) over the full $\sim$1267 arcmin$^{2}$ search area (c.f. \citealt{oesch18} and \citealt{bouwens19}).
-Of these, 9 have \spitzer/IRAC constraints, which - as discussed in the previous section - greatly aids in distinguishing with low-$z$ interlopers.
-Furthermore, an additional consideration is contamination by brown dwarfs, which can mimick the NIR photometry of bright, high redshift galaxies.
-While such contamination is expected to be relatively low at the redshifts we probe \citep{morishita20}, some minor contributions remain possible as we do not explicitly exclude point sources here - i.e., we limit the exclusion of point sources to the \texttt{SExtractor} stellarity parameter cut (i.e., exclude sources with stellarity $>0.95$).
+This is especially relevant since we identify 11 $z\simeq10-12$ sources (2 high-confidence and 9 flagged based on visual inspection) over the full $\sim$1267 arcmin$^{2}$ search area (c.f. \citealt{oesch18} and \citealt{bouwens19}).
+Of these, 7 have \spitzer/IRAC constraints, which - as discussed in the previous section - greatly aids in distinguishing with low-$z$ interlopers.
+Furthermore, an additional consideration is contamination by brown dwarfs (in particular M-, L- and T-dwarfs), which can mimick the NIR photometry of bright, high redshift galaxies (see e.g., the detailed discussion by \citealt{bowler20}).
+While such contamination is expected to be relatively low at the redshifts we probe \citep{morishita20}, some minor contributions remain possible as we have thus far only limited the exclusion of point sources to the \texttt{SExtractor} stellarity parameter cut (i.e., exclude sources with stellarity $>0.95$).
+To mitigate any possible contamination as much as possible, we again make use of \eazy\ to fit each of our photo-$z$ candidates with the entire SpeX prism library\footnote{\url{http://pono.ucsd.edu/~adam/browndwarfs/spexprism/index.html}} of M-, L- and T-dwarf templates (one by one, 542 templates, extending from 0.65-2.55 microns; \citealt{burgasser14}) and compare the resulting $\chi^{2}$ with that of the best-fit galaxy spectrum.
+7 $z\sim8$ and 3 $z\sim9$ galaxy candidates show slightly better $\chi^{2}$ values from the best-fit brown dwarf template, suggesting their high-$z$ nature cannot be reliably inferred.
+We exclude all galaxies where such a scenario applies.
+An additional 5 $z\sim8$ galaxies from the flagged sample are also removed due to preference for a brown dwarf template, thus reducing our high-confidence and flagged samples to 32 and 28 $z\gtrsim8$ galaxies, respectively.